jrnold/qss-tidy/docs/causality.md

   mutate(minwage, state = if_else(location == "PA", "PA", "NJ"))
 ```

-Let's confirm that the restraunts followed the law:
+Let's confirm that the restaurants followed the law:

 ```r
 minwage %>%